 - 3 National policy & programme, 2 University, 3 District and 11 directly supporting communities.

-Now I’m working to implement those changes by:Improving the flow and presentation of the information, besides the surveys, I’ve gotten a lot of hints from Robin Williams’ Non-Designers Design Manual, http://www.peachpit.com/title/0321534042
+The group helped to improve the flow and presentation of the information as well as by using guidance from Robin Williams’ Non-Designers Design Manual, http://www.peachpit.com/title/0321534042

 - Providing more details on implementation with more visual aids (working with Artist Sarah Beare), with more sharing about success and overcoming challenges, and more practical steps